 1. Save, save, save

-There are 90% LTV (loan to value ratio or the percentage of the value of the property that you need to borrow) mortgages on the market, but the bigger the deposit you have, the better.
+There are up to 95% LTV (loan to value ratio or the percentage of the value of the property that you need to borrow) mortgages on the market, but the bigger the deposit you have, the better.
 Mortgages with a lower LTV usually come with a lower interest rate, so your monthly repayments will be more affordable.

 It’s not just getting the biggest possible deposit that you need to think about either – you also need to cover the cost of paying legal fees and, if applicable, stamp duty.